 One of the most interesting fields of quantitative research today is machine learning.
 Machine Learning serves the purpose of developing models through the use of algorithms in order to inform action.

 Examples of machine learning are all around us.
 Machine learning is used to make recommendations about what you should purchase at most retail websites.
 Machine learning is also used to filter spam from your email inbox.
-Each of these two examples involves making prediction about previous behavior.
+Each of these two examples involves making a prediction about previous behavior.
 This is what machines learning does.
-It learns what will happen based on what has happen.
+It learns what will happen based on what has happened.
 However, the question remains how does a machine actually learn.

 The purpose of this post is to explain how machines actually “learn.”
 The process of learning involves three steps which are…

 Data input is simply having access to some form of data whether it be numbers, text, pictures or something else.
 The data is the factual information that is used to develop insights for future action.